 Kasukabe Big Kite Festival

-The Kasukabe Big Kite Festival is held annually (pre pandemic!) on May 3rd and May 5th.
-Both of which are public holidays in Japan.
+The Kasukabe Big Kite Festival is held annually on May 3rd and May 5th.
+Both of which are public holidays, during Golden Week, in Japan.
 The festival does not go ahead if there is rain.
-Furthermore, if it rains on both days the event will be on May 6th only.
-However, in 2022, the kite will only be raised on May 3rd.
-If it is raining on May 3rd, they will fly the kite on May 5th instead.
+Furthermore, if it rains on both days the event is held on one day only, usually May 6th.
+In both 2020 and 2021 the Kasukabe Big Kite Festival was completely cancelled.
+In 2022, they just raised the kite on May 3rd, but without the festival or spectators.
+Presumably, it was for the benefit of locals, so they could enjoy the scene from afar.

 A free online video of the kite in flight and being made:

 You can take an Asahi bus or shuttle bus from Kasukabe station East exit on the Tobu Skytree Line.
 The bus goes to Seikyado central terminal and you alight at Odako Park.
-It takes about 20 to 30 minutes on the bus, then 3 minutes on foot.
+It takes about 20 to 30 minutes on the bus, then about 5 minutes on foot.

 The festival takes about an hour to get to from Tokyo by Japan National Route No.4